M33 with rotation curve

 It is 0.73--0.94 Mpc away and has radial velocity -179(3) km/s.

-2. M33, the Andromeda Galaxy (M31), and the Milky Way are the only large galaxies in the Local Group of galaxies.
+2. M33, the Andromeda Galaxy (M31, NGC 224), and the Milky Way are the only large galaxies in the Local Group of Galaxies.

-3. The graph's horizontal axis is radius from the galaxy center in kilo-light-years.
-Divide by 3 to get the approximate distance in kiloparsecs.
+3. The graph's horizontal axis is radius from the galaxy center in kiloparsecs.

-4. The graph's vertical axis is velocity in km/s (which is the natural unit for most astronomical-object velocities).
+4. The graph's vertical axis is circular orbital velocity in kilometers per second (km/s) (which is the natural unit for most astronomical-object velocities).

-7. The discrepancy between the two curves is qualitatively the same for almost all large galaxies and these discrepancies prove that there must of ∼> 30 times more mass than observed in baryonic matter (i.e., ordinary matter made of protons, neutrons, and electrons) in almost all large galaxies (e.g., Dekel et al. 2019, Fig. 1).
+6. The inferred dark matter halo is qualitatively the same for almost all galaxies and the dark matter halos prove at least for almost all large galaxies that there must ⪆ 30 times more mass than observed in baryonic matter (i.e., ordinary matter made of protons, neutrons, and electrons) in almost all large galaxies (e.g., Dekel et al. 2019, Fig. 1, p.
+2 or directly Dekel et al. 2019, Fig. 1, p.
+2).

 Local file: local link: galaxy_rotation_curve_m33.html.